 Sometimes the softest palettes pack the biggest punch.
 White anemones with their navy centers provide just enough contrast against all those dreamy blush and ivory garden roses.
 Dusty miller and seeded eucalyptus add that coveted soft, romantic texture.
 This is the kind of bouquet that makes everyone swoon.

-Bride in modern halter satin gown holding all-white bouquet with white anemones, white garden roses, white peonies, and olive leaf greeneryPin
+Bride in halter V-neck gown holding rounded all-white bouquet with white anemones, ivory garden roses, white peonies, and olive leaf sprigs

 Rustic Charm with Leather Details